nicljr/LeopardOrbital/README.md

 ## Pomodoro Technique

 The Pomodoro Technique is a time management system developedd by Franceso Cirillo in the late 1980s.
 The technique involves working for 25 minutes and resting for 5 minutes (ONE Pomodoro).
-Upon the completion of 4 Pomodoros, take a longer break of 15 to 20 minutes.

 ## Motivation